openvinotoolkit/model_server/demos/python_demos/clip/README.md

 Demo is based on this [CLIP notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/228-clip-zero-shot-image-classification/228-clip-zero-shot-convert.ipynb)

-The graph below depictures the data flow in the node execution.
+The picture below shows the execution flow in the graph.

 ![Mediapipe graph image](graph.png)